sf-wdi-24/ajax-book-app/readme.md

 You're required to keep a list of 5 issues which caused friction for you while using our API.
 An example could be "I found it difficult to find documentation on what was returned from the API".
                                                                                                                                                With your problems in hand, read <a href="https://github.com/gocardless/http-api-design" target="_blank">HTTP API Design Resources</a> and see if anything is covered in that github document.

-Prove to use you've read the document by including your list of 5 issues and any supporting references from the document in your submission pull request.
+Prove to us you've read the document by including your list of 5 issues and any supporting references from the document in your submission pull request.

 ## Submission